junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I'm really sorry."
 Dean feels terrible, and even worse, he doesn't know what to do.
 Should he comfort the ghost?
 Should he do something to help the ghost... live better?
 Or die better?
 Anything at all?

 "They're all dead.
 Even Claire.
-She's only ten!
+She's only twelve!
 Who could have done that?!"
 Castiel looks at Dean, his eyes piercing through his skull, heated with fury and pain.

 Dean swallows hard.
 "I -- I don't know, and it looks like not even the police can do anything to help figure that out."